1950 National Invitation Tournament

 The 1950 National Invitation Tournament was the 1950 edition of the annual NCAA college basketball competition.
 For the only time in history, the same school won both the NIT and NCAA tournaments as CCNY took both championships, beating Bradley in both finals.
-Four participants in the 1950 NIT (Bradley, CCNY, Kentucky and Long Island University) were later implicated in the CCNY point shaving scandal.
+Four participants in the 1950 NIT (Bradley, CCNY, Kentucky and Long Island University) were later implicated in the 1951 college basketball point-shaving scandal.

 Selected teams

 Below is a list of the 12 teams selected for the tournament.